argibs/my-portfolio/README.md

 I am particularly interested in the field of GIS for the applications in environmental conservation, as well as the opportunites for facilitating scientific communication through mapping.
 <br />
 <br />
-Through my coursework, I have become familiar with GIS skills such as:
+Through my coursework and internship experience, I have become familiar with GIS skills such as:

 - Creating and editing geospatial data
 - Building workflow models to aid in analyses
 - Performing spatial, interpolation, and geoprocessing analyses
 - Using Hydrologic modeling toolsets in ArcGIS to conduct watershed analyses
-- Using/building 3D models and 3D Local Scenes in ArcGIS
 - Creating interactive maps or uploading existing maps via ArcGIS Online
 <br />
 <br />